-As engineers carry out highly complex work, it is a requirement of the PE Act governing the sector that any professional engineering services in Queensland (or for a Queensland-based project) are carried out by a RPEQ.
-This ensures only qualified, competent and experienced engineers design, build, maintain and develop the products, infrastructure and services we use every day.
-The only exceptions are if an unregistered person carries out a professional engineering service* under the direct supervision of a RPEQ who takes full professional responsibility for the service, or the service is carried out only in accordance with a prescriptive standard*.
+Engineers carry out highly complex work and it is appropriate – just like many other professions – that they demonstrate they can perform their work to a high standard.
+The PE Act requires all engineers carrying out a professional engineering services in Queensland or for Queensland must first be registered as a RPEQ.
+This ensures that only qualified, competent and experienced professionals design, build, maintain and develop the products, infrastructure and services we use every day.
+The only exceptions are if an unregistered person carries out a professional engineering service* under the direct supervision of a RPEQ who takes full professional responsibility for the service, or the service is carried out only in accordance with a prescriptive standard**.

-RPEQs are registered in the area/s of engineering relevant to their qualification and competency.
+RPEQs are registered in an area/s of engineering linked to their qualification and competency.
 There are 26 areas of engineering recognised by BPEQ, which includes major disciplines such as civil, electrical and mining engineering and specialist areas such as in-service inspection of amusement rides and devices, and petroleum engineering.

 *Professional engineering service is defined as:

 An engineering service that requires or is based on the application of engineering principles and data to a design or to a construction, production, operation, or maintenance activity relating to engineering (see pg.
 113 of the PE Act).

 A document that states procedures or criteria for carrying out the service, the application of which does not require advanced scientifically based calculations (see pgs.
 112-113 of the PE Act).

 Graduating from a recognised tertiary institute with a four-year undergraduate degree in engineering (or equivalent).

 Gained through experience working as an engineer and carrying out professional engineering services (four years post-graduation).